temporalio/documentation/docs/go-run-your-first-app.md

 - It knows which piece of code to execute from Tasks that it gets from the Task Queue.
 - It only listens to the Task Queue that it is registered to.

 After The Worker executes code, it returns the results back to the Temporal server.
-Note that the Worker listens to the same Task Queue that the Workflow and Activity tasks are sent to.
+Note that the Worker listens to the same Task Queue that the Workflow and Activity Tasks are sent to.
 This is called "Task routing", and is a built-in mechanism for load balancing.

 <!--SNIPSTART money-transfer-project-template-go-worker-->
 <!--SNIPEND-->